Hobart2967/strawberry-py/README.md

 - Supports Python 3.7 and higher
 - Supports AWS Lambda
 - Should support other Lambda function providers with small adjustments.
+- Comes with an OpenApi Generator for easing documentation of REST APIs ✨

 ```
 from strawberry_py import ControllerHandler, AwsLambdaRequest, AwsLambdaResponse